yorknouse/docs/pages/03-office.md

 layout: page
 ---

-The office is in Eric Milner Block A (next to James college but technically in Vanbrugh)
+The office is in Home Farm (HF/004).

 ## Hardware